frankverhoeven/fv-code-highlighter/readme.txt

 1. Make sure the cache dir `/wp-content/plugins/fv-code-highlighter/cache` is writable by your webserver.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Choose your preferred settings on the options page: WP Admin > Appearance > Code Highlighter.
-1. Place your code between [code type=codetype] .. code .. [/code] tags to use the highlighter.
+1. Place your code between <pre lang=codetype> .. code .. </pre> tags to use the highlighter.
 Replace `codetype` with the type of code you like to highlight (e.g. php).

 = Custom Color Scheme =